 The beloved old cricket stadium of the Recreation Ground is still standing, although it’s in a state of decaying glory.
 We entered from the entrance on Factory Road, as the gates were open.
 The square was now a muddy puddle and there is football played here, but the location is just incredible.

 Our rental car lady remembered cutting school to see West Indian cricket legend Sir Brian Lara score centuries here.
-Everyone we spoke to recalled the atmosphere of games here, the exuberance of the crowd and players alike and famous faces and personalities such as Gravy.
+Everyone we spoke to recalled the atmosphere of games here, the exuberance of the crowd and players alike, and famous faces and personalities such as Gravy.

 It was here that Sir Viv Richards scored the fastest test match century off 56 balls in 1986.

-You’re in for a real treat if you head for the entrance/exit that’s opposite the St John’s prison on Coronation Avenue.
-Usually, locked, but you might find an informal “guard here”, and entrance to the area where you can still see the original hall of fame boards, noting Lara twice setting the record for this highest individual Test innings, with 375 in 1994 and 400 not out in 2004 – both times against England.
+You’re in for a real treat if you head for the entrance/exit that’s opposite St John’s prison on Coronation Avenue.
+Usually, locked, but you might find an informal “guard here”, and entrance to the area where you can still see the original hall of fame boards, noting Lara twice set the record for this highest individual Test innings, with 375 in 1994 and 400 not out in 2004 – both times against England.

 You’ll be asked for a “donation to the repair of the ground”, but we all know that it’s a tip for the guy letting you in, we gave him EC$5 between us because seeing this remarkable piece of history was worth it for us.

-The new world-class cricket ground, the Sir Vivian Richards Stadium, built for the 2007 World Cup (although delayed for 2 years in its usage).
+The new world-class cricket ground, the Sir Vivian Richards Stadium, was built for the 2007 World Cup (although delayed for 2 years in its usage).
 It’s located out on the road towards the airport, pretty much in the middle of nowhere.
 There’s also a smaller cricket ground actually at the V. C. Bird International Airport, where if you’re delayed waiting for a flight, you can watch a few overs.

 We’d love to say explore St Johns Cathedral Antigua, but it’s under restoration.
 Built in 1845 replacing the previous earthquake destroyed cathedrals of 168 and 1745, this Anglican Church sits on a hilltop in St John’s Antigua.
 It’s under renovation at this time (and appears to have been for a long time) but holds a prominent position in the city of St John’s that gives great views of the city and cruise port.
 The best place to take a photo of Antigua’s St John’s Cathedral is on Newgate Street.
 You cannot, however, enter the grounds there, there is one gate open and that’s on Long Street.